Medical records are private and confidential. You have the right to access your current medical record, although some exceptions do exist (see below).

 Access to your own medical records is provided for under the General Data Protection Regulations 2018 and is known as a “right of subject access”.
 Applications to access health records of patients who have died are made under the Access to Health Records Act 1990.

-What records can be seen?
+What records can be accessed?

-Normally as a patient you have the right to see all of your existing medical record.
+Normally as a patient you have the right to access all of your existing medical record.
 You can also give consent for another person to access your records where they are acting on your behalf (e.g. a solicitor or executor of estate).
 Some exceptions to access may apply:

 - When the record holder believes that providing access is likely to cause the patient, or another person, serious harm;